Posted in Family, Faith and Fitness

 Posted in Family, Faith and Fitness, Other, Parenting/Running/Pets, siblings

-Holy Saturday…then and now…
+Holy Week…then and now…

 LENTEN REFLECTIONS #40

-As Holy Week wraps up, I’m reminded of how things change over the years.
+As Holy Week wraps up, I’m reminded of how things have changed over the years.
 Growing up, Holy Week was a quiet time.
 Typically we would have Thursday and Friday off from school and prep the menu for Easter Sunday.
 Somewhat of a nod to Thanksgiving dinner, with a few dishes thrown in to mix it up.
 One vivid memory is my Aunt Eugenia’s salad.

-Always toting items from her Amway inventory, she was the aunt who rode motorcycles, named her bird “Bonita” and played the accordion for Sunday mass.
-I’ve been told I have the same sharp slanted nose as her.
-She’d arrive carrying a big bowl and tongs from a Tupperware party.
-She had a knack for chopping everything in the salad so tiny, it was on the verge of being a really dry Gazpacho soup.
-It was like a game of I Spy with little bits of iceberg lettuce, tomatoes, bacon and other minuscule items that even back then my keen 10-year-old eyesight couldn’t identify.
-The salad dressing was made in one of those glass containers where you drop the Italian seasoning in and shake it up with vegetable oil.
+She’d arrive carrying a big bowl and tongs from a recent Tupperware party and she had a knack for chopping everything in the salad tiny like a Cuisinart before they were a thing.
+The salad was actually on the verge of being a really dry Gazpacho soup.
+Little bits of iceberg lettuce, tomatoes, bacon, and other minuscule items that even back then my keen 10-year-old eyesight couldn’t identify.
+The salad dressing was made in one of those glass containers where you drop the Italian seasoning powder in and shake it up with vegetable oil.
 Partially hydrogenated?
-Who cared.
+Who cared?

-The salad sat alongside ham, mashed potatoes, red chili (in lieu of gravy) and the other usual Thanksgiving/Easter suspects.
-Another dish that was a hit was mom’s pineapple salad.
-Made with cream cheese, Cool Whip, crushed pineapple and topped with shiny maraschino cherries, it was a dad favorite.
-Maybe because it was a dessert disguised (if only by the name) as a “salad” or maybe because it was a one-hit wonder, or rather a once a year wonder.
+The salad sat alongside ham, mashed potatoes, red chili (in lieu of gravy), and the other usual Thanksgiving/Easter suspects.
+Another dish that was a hit was Mom’s pineapple salad.
+Made with cream cheese, Cool Whip, crushed pineapple, and topped with shiny maraschino cherries, it was a Dad-favorite.
+Maybe because it was a dessert disguised (if only by the name) as a “salad” or maybe because it was a once-a-year wonder.
+I’m always amazed when we stumble upon a gem of a recipe and it’s only made once a year.
+Perhaps that’s the formula.
+It always tastes good…but only once a year.

 I digress…

 Over the years, my view of Lent became less soda and more sacrifice.
 In college, a friend of mine and I vowed to say a Rosary together every day.
 During the long drive to San Diego for spring break we prayed, after going out with friends we prayed and even before watching Shamoo jump through hoops, we prayed the Rosary.
+Yup.
+I was wild and crazy then too.

 Like anything else, age readjusts the lens on what matters.
 What we sacrifice, what we lack, what we share, what we just don’t need.
 For some, Lent might be about giving up chocolate or serving at a homeless shelter, maybe even blogging.